AlexAaqil/qing-jia-safaris/notes.md

 ~~- show currently active page on the navbars~~
-~~- bookings page should be a searchable table by name and booking code~~ ~~- adjust the validation message for itineraries inputs~~
+~~- bookings page should be a searchable table by name and booking code~~ ~~- adjust the validation message for itineraries inputs~~ ~~- send an email to clients after they book a tour with the booking code~~
 - edit tours
-- send an email to clients after they book a tour with the booking code
 - proper arrangment for tour details page to avoid too much white space
 - add the charts for showing bookings and sales